skinnybuff/local-league-frontend/README.md

 Events for the submit actions were created and linked to the API calls

 ### Version 2
-In v2 the user will be able to
+In v2 the user will be able to sign up as part of a team and see team info